-The next step in window covering motorization technology is coming soon to a window near you.
+The next step in the window covering motorization technology is coming soon to a window near you.
 It’s called PowerView by Hunter Douglas and it’s all about two-way communication between you and your window coverings.

-The new remote is ergonomically shaped and is very user-friendly, with buttons for group of shades operation, shade up/down, vanes open/closed, and my favourite, a STOP button.
+The new remote is ergonomically shaped and is very user-friendly, with buttons for a group of shades operation, shade up/down, vanes open/closed, and my favourite, a STOP button.
 Previous remotes had only an up or down button, and in order to stop the shade, you had to press the button that was the opposite of the direction of the way the shade was moving.

 The Scene Controller lets the user create scenes to balance different lighting and privacy needs throughout the day.
 The user can create a scene that is called Good Night which can make the shades lower and close at a certain time or whenever it suits the mood.

 Another great feature is the new PowerView App, (which is available for Apple, iOS and Android, where you can personalize how your blinds will work with your lifestyle.
-For example, you leave your house for work in the morning when its grey and rainy, you turn your lights off but forget to open your blinds are still closed from the night before.
+For example, you leave your house for work in the morning when it’s grey and rainy, you turn your lights off but forget to open your blinds that are still closed from the night before.
 Around noon you see that the sun is out, and you want to make sure that your house plants don’t die from light starvation because your blinds are closed all day.
 You can go into the PowerView App via your mobile device and open your blinds from wherever you are.

 Or, say it’s a Saturday afternoon and you are out doing your errands.
-Your teenager is at home still sleeping and you want the lawn to be cut before you get home.
+Your teenager is at home, still sleeping and you want the lawn to be cut before you get home.
 Use the App on your phone to open up the blinds in your teenager’s room!
 Now how have you lived without that powerful feature?
 LOL.